Lív Bentsdóttir Zachariasen

 Lív Bentsdóttir Zachariasen (born 28 June 2004) is a Faroese handball player for Ajax København and the Faroese national team.

 Career

-In May 2024, she and her sister Var Bentsdóttir Zachariasen signed a 1 year-contract with Ajax København. participated in the Faroese national team's first ever appearance at a major international tournament; the 2024 European Women's Handball Championship in Hungary, Switzerland and Austria, placing 17th overall.
+In May 2024, she and her twin sister Var Bentsdóttir Zachariasen signed a 1 year-contract with Ajax København.
+She participated in the Faroese national team's first ever appearance at a major international tournament; the 2024 European Women's Handball Championship in Hungary, Switzerland and Austria, placing 17th overall.
+At the 2025 World Championship she was part of the Faroe Islands team that played for the first time at a World Championship.
+With wins over Spain and Paraguay they advanced from the preliminary groups and recorded their first ever win at a major international tournament.